essaji/apollo-newrelic-extension-plus/README.md

 decided to pass it as parameter to the `apollo-newrelic-extension-plus` extension.

 ## Usage
+* Run `npm install --save apollo-newrelic-extension`
+* Import `newrelic` on top of app & pass it as parameter
+* Enable tracing in your ApolloServer configuration by setting `tracing: true`
+## Example
 ```javascript
 const newrelic = require('newrelic')
 const express = require('express')